ruravi/recommender-systems/README.md

 recommender-systems
 ===================

-A medley of code to make recommendations
+A medley of code to make recommendations based on the techniques of collaborative filtering.